jasco-b/Jsblock/README.md

 Jsblock
 =======
-JsBlock is helps with workin with js
+JsBlock is helps working with js.

 Installation
 ------------